gachon-CCLab/FedOps/README.md

 * **Manager**: The manager oversees and manages the real-time FL progress of both clients and server

-* **CE/CS & BCFL**: Contribution Evaluation and Client Selection processes incentivize individual clients through a BCFL function based on their performance.
+* **CE/CS**: Contribution Evaluation and Client Selection processes based on their performance.

 * **CI/CD/CFL**: the CI/CD/CFL system seamlessly integrates with a Code Repo, enabling code deployment to multiple clients and servers for continuous or periodic federated learning.